Cybernetic1/conceptual-keyboard-v1_bad/README.md

 Explanation of buttons
 ==========================

-(They are mainly for my personal use.
+(They are mainly for my personal use -- I automated some functions for use in chatrooms.
 You probably just want to browse the categories at this stage.)

-0. Green = words you want to keep;
-   Red = words to be discarded
-1. Send (white): sends the White box contents to output
+1. Return: sends Text Box contents to chatroom
-2. Send (green): sends the Green box contents to output
-3. Up: sends White box contents to Green box
-4. Down: sends Green box contents to White box
-5. X (white): clear White box
-6. <x : delete one Green box item from the left
-7. x> : delete one Green box item from the right
-8. X (green): clear Green box
-9. X (red): clear Red box
+2. Up- and down-arrows: view history
+3. X: clear Text Box
-10. :) : append a smiley face to the White box text
+4. :) : append a smiley face to Text Box
-11. quotes: wrap Chinese quotation marks around White box text
+5. 「」: wrap Chinese quotation marks around text
+6. 国 : pronounce in Mandarin
-12. del: if checked, the next category you click will be removed
+7. delete: if checked, the next [item] you click will be removed
-13. ch:  if checked, replace the next category you click with the text label in White box
+8. change:  if checked, replace the next [item] you click with Text Box content
-14. +: add a word to the current list of suggested words
+9. +: add an [item] to the current list of suggested words
-15. +node: add a node before the currently selected category
+10. +node: add a node at the current category
-16. "voov" and "VIP":  send messages to certain Chinese chat rooms (requires my own Google Chrome plugin -- not included yet)
+11. You can Load and Save databases such as 同义词词林 and Roget's Thesaurus.

 To-Do
 =======